microsoft/genaiops-promptflow-template/README.md

 connection_name_1={ "api_key": "","api_base": "","api_type": "azure","api_version": "2023-03-15-preview"}
 connection_name_2={ "api_key": "","api_base": "","api_type": "azure","api_version": "2023-03-15-preview"}
 ```
-3. Prepare the local conda or virtual environment to install the dependencies.
+1. Prepare the local conda or virtual environment to install the dependencies.

+If you decide to not use the dev container, you can create a virtual environment or conda environment and install the dependencies using the following command:
 ```bash

 python -m pip install promptflow promptflow-tools promptflow-sdk jinja2 promptflow[azure] openai promptflow-sdk[builtins] python-dotenv

 ```

-4. Bring or write your flows into the template based on documentation [here](./docs/how_to_onboard_new_flows.md).
+1. Bring or write your flows into the template based on documentation [here](./docs/how_to_onboard_new_flows.md).

-5. Write python scripts similar to the provided examples in local_execution folder.
+1. Write python scripts similar to the provided examples in local_execution folder.

+1.

 ## Contributing